jdbugs/TheInvitation/docs/ENGINE.md

   If Ollama is offline or times out, the composer simply ignores the oracle and uses library fragments alone.
 * Replies always include the configured opening line (or an echo of what the listener typed), the sampled fragments, and a closing line.
-Everything is clipped to `response.max_chars`.
+Duplicate fragments are collapsed, each segment is separated by a blank line for legibility, and everything is clipped to `response.max_chars`.
 * `reconfigure` lets the running program swap in a fresh library, config, or oracle instance when the JSON file changes.